Cookies on this website

 The first paper from the REFLECT team reported a meta-analysis of out-of-hours discharge from intensive care, which formed part of the background work to the project.
 Published in Intensive Care Medicine.

-The protocol has been published in BMJ Open.
+The protocol was published in BMJ Open.

 REFLECT was also shortlisted for the Intensive Care Society gold medal award and presented at ICS State of the Art 2019.